YuanDaoze/GUI-Agents-Paper-List/README.md

     - 🔑 Key: [key1], [key2], [key3], etc.
     - 📖 TLDR: Brief summary of the paper.

-You can simply leave the paper name or the full formatted results in an issue.
+You can simply leave the paper name or the full formatted results in [Paper Collection](https://github.com/boyugou/GUI-Agents-Paper-List/issues/1).
 Or you are also welcomed to make a new PR.